modelica/fmi-standard.org/pages/faq.md

 - Technically FMI is not related to Modelica, and can be seen as a complementary technology.
 - The intention of the FMI project is to be neutral with respect to tools, technologies (e.g. solvers, OS, files, systems…) and languages (including Modelica).
 - The FMI standard is developed as a Modelica Association Project within the Modelica Association, an organization focused on the “coordinated standardization and development of software technology and methods in the area of cyber physical- systems and systems engineering”, see the Modelica Association Bylaws and the History page

-# I'm a modeler and want to use FMI in my simulation tool

-## How can I get a first overview on FMI?

-Please have a look at the literature page, especially on the overview talks/slides from the 8th, 9th and 10th Modelica Conference

-- FMI 1.0: “The Functional Mock-up Interface for Tool independent Exchange of Simulation Models” PDF
-- FMI 2.0: “Functional Mock-up Interface 2.0: The Standard for Tool independent Exchange of Simulation Models” PDF
-- FMI 2.0: Presentations about new features and applications ZIP

 ## Does my simulation tool support FMI?